IMPORTANT NOTE: This update corresponds with Pinkerton’s self-certification under the Swiss-U.S. Privacy Shield Program.

 Depending on the Services requested, Pinkerton may receive or collect personal information directly from you, from an employing organization, a landlord or leasing agent, or from our third party vendors in the EU who assist Pinkerton in fulfilling requests for our Services.
 This information or data about you may include: employment and educational history and reference information; social media information; court records or certificates related to criminal history, bankruptcies or civil records; address verification; national identification card information; credit history; information related to your role in a directorship; motor vehicle records; and professional licenses and certificates.
 This information is used to fulfill requests for our Services.

 Pinkerton’s use of your personal information is limited to that for which you have given your consent, with the exception of due diligence investigations which are conducted for commercial purposes.
-Any disclosures of your personal information are for the purpose of fulfilling the Services requested by our client who is the data controller.
+Any disclosures of your personal information are for the purpose of fulfilling the Services requested.

 You may request Pinkerton stop processing your personal information we have received in order to fulfill the Services requested.
-Any such request will be communicated to the client who requested the Services.
+Any such request will be communicated to the requestor of the Services.

 Pinkerton has in place written agreements with organizations using the Services, as well as our third-party service providers assisting us in fulfilling requests for the Services, which require, among other things, that both parties safeguard personal information, abide by applicable laws, as well as have a permissible basis for the onward transfer of personal information from the EU, EEA or Switzerland to the United States.
-Pinkerton may be liable for appropriate onward transfer of personal information to third parties.
+Pursuant to the Privacy Shield, Pinkerton may be liable for the onward transfer of personal data to third parties.

 Pinkerton strives to protect personal information that we collect, maintain and disclose through the use of reasonable administrative, physical and technical safeguards.
 We have security protocols and measures in place to ensure confidentiality of personal information and to protect the personal information we maintain about you from unauthorized access or alteration as well as unlawful disclosure.
 These measures include internal and external firewalls, physical security and technological security measures, as well as encryption of certain information and password protection for account information.
 Our security program is designed to: (1) ensure the security and confidentiality of personal information; (2) protect against any anticipated threats or hazards to the security or integrity of the information; and (3) protect against loss, misuse and unauthorized access, disclosure, alteration and destruction of the personal information.